jakobcornell/grade-calculator/README.md

 Calculate your grade in a course by specifying weighted grading categories and entering assignment scores.

-The code is not yet in a working state.
+The backend is working.
+CLI and documentation coming soon.